 The TTP has targeted the ANP’s leadership in Khyber Pakhtunkhwa in the past.
 Bilour’ went the way of his father, Bashir Ahmed Bilour – the Minister for Local Government and Rural Development – who was also killed in a suicide bombing at a political rally in Peshawar in Dec.
 2012.

 Yesterday’s suicide bombing in Peshawar took place just one day after the TTP promoted a video that highlighted its “Martyrdom seeker force.”
 The TTP video presented clips from training sessions of “martyrdom seeker mujahideen” and also included speeches from Qari Hussain Mehsud, the former head trainer of the TTP’s suicide squads and Khalid Mehsud, the former commander of the TTP’s forces in South Waziristan.
-Both Qari Hussain and Khalid were killed in US drone strikes inside Pakistan years ago.
+Qari Hussain was killed in an US drone strike inside Pakistan years ago (the exact date and location of his death has not been disclosed); Khalid was killed earlier this year.

 The Peshawar suicide attack marks the TTP’s first major operation since the group appointed Mufti Noor Wali Mehsud to lead in late June.
 Wali replaced Mullah Fazlullah, who was killed in a US drone strike in Afghanistan last month.